-I received a reflective and powerful poem by a 16-year old named Mackenzie who worked with poet Ann Teplick.
-For Mackenzie, her family, and anyone else interested in this program, what follows is the process of how I printed the broadside for this poem.
+I received a thoughtful poem created by two patients: an 11-year old named Curtis and a 16-year old named Brittney.
+The pair collaborated on the poem as part of an in-hospital classroom project led by poet Ann Teplick.
+For Curtis, Brittney, their families, and anyone else interested in this program, what follows is the process of how I printed the broadside for this poem.

 Below is my plan for the broadside.
 Cut out proofs of the type, aligned and glued down in the exact position that I want to print them.
 I first learned this technique from instructor Jenny Wilkson in my first letterpress class, and I still find it very useful today.

 The metal type ornaments were set to the correct lengths, and arranged in position in the press bed.
 Each color is printed in a separate pass through the press.
-I first printed the ochre colored bars.
+I first printed the red lines of ornaments.

 With the geometric design complete, the poem text would come next.
 It was printed with a different process.
 The type layout was first designed on a computer…

 A computer file was sent to Boxcar Press and in return I received a polymer printing plate.
 We are all so thankful that Boxcar Press donates plates for the Children’s Hospital poetry broadside project, and has done so every year since the start of the program!

 The plate is made of a polymer plastic where the image (in this case type) is a raised surface.
 The type is reversed on the plate, so that when printed it will be right reading.
 The plate is mounted on a metal base in the bed of the printing press.

 The plate is inked by the printing press, and as the paper runs through the press, it is printed onto the paper.

 That’s it!
 Pass four through the press was complete.
 For an edition of 120, I started with 130 pieces of paper.
 For those of you counting that meant that 130 pieces of paper through the press four times meant feeding paper through the press 520 times!